KingIsaacLinksr/JBAR-Chrome/Readme.md

 General Info
 -------

-This plugin was created by rikai for use by [Jupiter Broadcasting](http://www.jupiterbroadcasting.com/).
+This plugin was forked by kingisaaclinksr for use by [TeknoCratik](http://www.dangelus.com/teknocratik/).

 I've forked it for use by the TeknoCratik blog and podcast.

 In short, what it does is apply affiliate codes to the relevant urls of a user that has chosen to use this plugin.
+Based off of the Jupiter Broadcasting Extension.